PhilippeW83440/CarND-MPC-Project/README.md

 We are running a simulation using the vehicle model starting from the current state for the duration of the latency.
 The resulting state from the simulation is the new initial state for MPC.
-In our case, in the car coordiante system: px=0, py=0, psi=0.
+In our case, in the car coordinate system: px=0, py=0, psi=0.
 delta (sterring_angle) and a (throttle) are the current value read at time t.

 ```cpp